 How often should an RWA be reviewed?

-Per policy, RWAs are expected to be initially reviewed after 90 days then every 180 days based on the most current approval date.
+Per policy, RWAs are expected to be initially reviewed after 90 days then annually based on the most current approval date.
 However, a unit or supervisor may also review an RWA at any time to evaluate whether the arrangement is successfully meeting its operational needs or whether the remote arrangement is negatively affecting an employee’s performance.
 Any modifications to an RWA must be documented in the RWA System as soon as possible.

 How should RWAs be reviewed?

 During a review of an RWA, supervisors are encouraged to discuss the RWA with their employee.
 The Performance at IU program has simple tools to help facilitate such discussions.
 Reviews should evaluate the effectiveness of the arrangement, ensuring it meets a unit’s operational needs and does not adversely affect an employee’s performance.